-Acronis Cloud Backup is slightly different from the other online-backup services we tested, offering a full system-image backup rather than a backup of simply files and folders.
+Acronis True Image is slightly different from the other online-backup services we tested, offering a full system-image backup rather than a backup of simply files and folders.
 Applications, files, user accounts, configurations and even the operating system are stored in one compressed file.

-The Acronis backup software, without any cloud-storage space, costs $49 and can be used to make a backup file to any location, including your own external hard drive.
+The Acronis backup software, without any cloud-storage space, costs $50 and can be used to make a backup file to any location, including your own external hard drive.
 If you want to use Acronis' cloud storage for your backup, the cost is $100 for a year of unlimited backup for one computer and up to three iOS or Android smartphones or tablets, and includes the full version of the software.
 (You can back up three computers and 10 devices for $160, or five computers and 15 devices for $200, although Acronis offers a 30 percent discount for the first year and sometimes has sales.)

 We selected Acronis' cloud backup service and downloaded the backup and restoration software.
 Creating a new backup was extremely simple: We just selected our hard drive as the source and then the Acronis Cloud as the destination.
 (The application was already linked to our account upon installation.)